Coloureds: Apartheid

-The Malagasy component in the Coloured composite gene pool is itself a blend of Malay and Bantu genetic markers.

-This genetic admixture appears to be gender-biased.
-A majority of maternal genetic material is Khoisan.
-The Cape Coloured population is descended predominantly from unions of European and European-African males with autochthonous Khoisan females.

-Coloureds in KwaZulu-Natal tend to be descended from unions between Zulu women and British settlers, and the group includes people with Mauritian and St Helenian ancestry.
+Although the apartheid government recognised several subgroups within the Coloured classification, such as the Cape Malays and Cape Coloureds, the wider Coloured population was generally treated as a single category despite their diverse ancestries and cultures.
+During this period, many Griqua also began identifying as Coloureds, as the classification provided relatively more privileges than being regarded as indigenous.
+While Coloureds did not experience the same degree of oppression as Black South Africans, they were still subjected to systemic discrimination and legal segregation from whites.
+For instance, Coloureds were exempted from carrying the dompas, an identity document used to restrict the movement of Black people, whereas the Griqua, considered an indigenous African group despite their slightly mixed heritage, were still required to carry it.

+Zimbabwe

+Zimbabwean Coloureds are descended from Shona or Ndebele, British and Afrikaner settlers, as well as Arab and Asian people.

+History

 Pre-apartheid era

 Coloured people played an important role in the struggle against apartheid and its predecessor policies.
 The African Political Organisation, established in 1902, had an exclusively Coloured membership; its leader Abdullah Abdurahman rallied Coloured political efforts for many years.
 Many Coloured people later joined the African National Congress and the United Democratic Front.
 Whether in these organisations or others, many Coloured people were active in the fight against apartheid.

 The political rights of Coloured people varied by location and over time.
 In the 19th century they theoretically had similar rights to Whites in the Cape Colony (though income and property qualifications affected them disproportionately).
 In the Transvaal Republic or the Orange Free State, they had few rights.
 Coloured members were elected to Cape Town's municipal authority (including, for many years, Abdurahman).
 The establishment of the Union of South Africa gave Coloured people the franchise, although by 1930 they were restricted to electing White representatives.
 They conducted frequent voting boycotts in protest.
 Such boycotts may have contributed to the victory of the National Party in 1948.
 It carried out an apartheid programme that stripped Coloured people of their remaining voting powers.

+The term "kaffir" is a racial slur used to refer to Black African people in South Africa.
+While it is still used against black people, it is not as prevalent as it is against coloured people.